UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/riscv.rst

 **************************

 The process for adding a new instruction is very similar to that of :ref:`AArch64 <aarch64-adding-instructions>`, by adding a new, uniquely identified entry to ``src/lib/arch/riscv/Instruction_execute.cc``.

+Compressed instructions are treated in the same way as pseudoinstructions.
+By design they can be expanded to full instructions from the base and floating point extensions.
+A new case should be added to the switch statement in ``InstructionMetadata`` to perform the relevant adjustment to the metadata.
+The instruction can then be allowed to flow through the pipeline - no new execute case is necessary.

 Zero registers
 **************